 Chapter House Youth Choir

-Due to Coronavirus our forthcoming concerts have been cancelled.
-The Chapter House Youth Choir rehearsals will hopefully restart in September.
+Due to Coronavirus our live concerts have been cancelled for the time being.
+The Chapter House Youth Choir rehearsals will hopefully restart in January.

-It is with huge regret that we must announce that our concert on Sunday 22nd March 2020 was cancelled.
+It is with huge regret that our concert on Sunday 22nd March 2020 was cancelled.
 Thank you to all who were planning to come, and we hope to be able to sing for you soon!
 The 40 minute programme would have included Rejoice in the Lamb by Benjamin Britten and Vaughan William’s Serenade to Music.

-Congratulations to the four who auditioned successfully by Skype on Tuesday 24th March!
-Due to the COVID-19 pandemic, the Chapter House Youth Choir will sadly not rehearse again until September at the earliest, but we intend to hold an online social with some singing for members this summer.
+Congratulations to those who auditioned successfully by Skype in March!
+Due to the COVID-19 pandemic, the Chapter House Youth Choir will sadly not rehearse again until January 2021 at the earliest.
 We would like to wish all our members who are leaving us well in the next steps of their life journeys and thank them for their amazing contribution over the last few years!
-If you know of anyone who might like to audition for the choir, please do encourage them to get in touch – auditions will be available by video call throughout the summer term.
+If you know of anyone who might like to audition for the choir, please do encourage them to get in touch.

 The Chapter House Youth Choir was established in 2016 and has already performed in some amazing events, including sharing a platform with the King’s Singers, rehearsing with legendary composer John Rutter and singing live for the BBC Radio 4 Daily Service.